*Revised from 2017. -eds.

 Hate sex.
 Those two words appearing together come across as awkward, even oxymoronic, for who in their right mind hates sex?
-We might hate sex with the wrong person according to our criteria of what’s hot, but very few people in this world hate sex altogether.
+Its true that we might hate sex with the wrong person according to our criteria of what’s hot, but very few people in this world hate sex altogether.

-The phrase however isn’t intended to suggest a person hates sex, but rather that they desire it with a person they are currently fighting with or hating on.
+The phrase hate sex however isn’t intended to suggest a person hates sex, but rather that they desire it with a person they are currently fighting with or alienated from.

-Other variations on the phrase include rage sex, grudge sex, angry sex, and sometimes rough sex, each offering slightly different meanings but often tied together in the act of having sex with someone you don’t feel so good about.
+Other variations on the phrase include rage sex, grudge sex, and angry sex, each offering slightly different meanings but often tied together in the act of having sex with someone you don’t feel so good about.

-Sex of this kind is widely believed to be more intense than normal sex, and for that reason “We love having ‘make-up’ sex” is a common euphemism for hateful grinding.
+Sex of this kind is widely believed to be more intense than normal sex, and for that reason “We love having make-up sex” is a common euphemism for angry grinding.

 The begging question is why would a couple want to have sex if they are experiencing serious resentment or alienation?